faebulicious/ui5-task-extendedI18nCheck/README.md

 UI5 task for checking missing and duplicate translations in i18n properties used in XML views and javascript sources.

+## Prerequisites

+- Requires at least [`@ui5/cli@3.0.0`](https://sap.github.io/ui5-tooling/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://sap.github.io/ui5-tooling/pages/Configuration/#specification-version-30))

+> :warning: **UI5 Tooling Compatibility**
+> All releases of this tooling extension using the major version `3` require UI5 Tooling V3.
+Any previous releases below major version `3` (if available) also support older versions of the UI5 Tooling.
+But the usage of the latest UI5 Tooling is strongly recommended!

 ## Install

 ```bash